William Cornwallis-West: Personal life

 Cornwallis-West died in July 1917, aged 82.
-His widow died in July 1920, shortly after returning from Monaco, at her family's Arnewood House which has a half-wooded holding 1.2 mi north of her other mansion: Newlands.
+His widow died in July 1920, shortly after returning from Monaco, at her family's Arnewood House which has a half-wooded holding 1.2 mi north of her other mansion: Newlands, near Milford-on-Sea in Hampshire.

 Newlands Manor

+Newlands Manor, Hampshire, is a Grade II listed Strawberry Hill Gothic-style manor house, dating from the late 18th century.

 George, who had already been declared bankrupt, after the sale of certain lots, decided to dispose of the bulk – the rest – of the Hampshire estate so astutely acquired by his great-grandmother.

 In 1920 the estate of 2,000 acres was put up for auction in 91 lots.
 The mansion and its grounds and four lodges were sold in one lot.
 Other lots included arable, pasture and woodland, building sites in Milford, 30 cottages and farms including Batchley, Kings, Harts, Lea Green and Downton Manor.

 The house, which had been badly neglected, and 500 acres was bought by Sir John Power, MP for Wimbledon, who made improvements but put it up for sale in 1948.
 The house and 38 acres were then acquired by a developer who turned it into six flats.
+As of 2023, the house was on sale for an estimated £3 million.

+Cornwallis-West Collection

+William Cornwallis-West owned a collection of artworks, partly collected by himself, partly received from his parents.
+It was inherited and sold out for debts by His son George Cornwallis-West in 1919.
+The collection consisted of about 130 masterpieces, among which were: